Abdogoda/Chair_Store/README.md

 - Add a simple test step (link checker) to CI to ensure pages and assets return 200.
 - Add deployment instructions for GitHub Pages or Netlify if you plan to host the site.

-## License

-This project is provided under the MIT License — add a `LICENSE` file if you want a formal license file in the repo.

 ## Contact

 If you want help extending this project (adding a product API, shopping cart, or deployment), open an issue or email the project owner.